• Skip to primary navigation

 Instructions

-• In a bowl, add cleaned and deveined shrimp, pepper powder, salt, baking soda, Chinese five-spice powder, ginger garlic paste (optional), and cornstarch
+• In a bowl, combine the shrimp with pepper powder, salt, baking soda, five-spice powder, optional ginger garlic paste, and cornstarch.

 Shrimp and marinating ingredients in the bowl